Turn Around (Phats & Small song)

-"Turn Around" is a song by British electronic dance music duo Phats & Small, released on 22 March 1999 from their first album, Now Phats What I Small Music, as their debut single.
+"Turn Around" is a song by British electronic dance music duo Phats & Small.
+It was released as their debut single on 22 March 1999 through Multiply Records, serving as the lead single from their first album, Now Phats What I Small Music (1999).
 The song samples vocals, primarily from the first verse, of Toney Lee's "Reach Up" and Change's "The Glow of Love".
 It reached number two on the UK Singles Chart.

-Music video

-The accompanying music video for the track is shot at various locations in the city of Brighton and Hove.
+The accompanying music video was filmed at various locations in the city of Brighton and Hove.
 Ben Ofoedu appears in the video, miming to the vocals.

 Impact and legacy

 MTV Dance ranked "Turn Around" number 38 in their list of "The 100 Biggest 90's Dance Anthems of All Time" in 2011.
 Tomorrowland included the song in their official ranking of "The Ibiza 500" in 2020.